epics-docs/epics-docs/getting-started/EPICS_Intro.rst

    control, thus the name “process variable”, or “PV”.
 A typical PV can represent any one of various attributes such as temperature or (electric) current.
 This design is typical in process control systems.
-The pros and cons of this design are shortly discussed in the Appendix.
+The pros and cons of this design are briefly discussed in the Appendix.

 IOC Software Components
 -----------------------